Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * **Strong negative correlation** (e.g., easing use ↗ and engagement ↘) → surface-level use may be detrimental.
 * **Weak correlation** → behaviours are independent or context-specific.

-Correlations support your theorisation of *how AI use reshapes learning*.
+Correlations should further support theorisation of *how AI use reshapes learning*.

 **Inputs:** $E_i, P_i, U_{ik}, Y_i$